-Euro 2020 Fantasy Football: The best midfielders to pick for your team, including bargain buys and top tips
+Euro 2020 Fantasy Football: The best defenders to pick for your team, including bargain buys and top tips

-Thank fully, we’ve put together a list of the key midfielders for every budget that we think will bring you points and, ultimately, bragging rights.
+Thank fully, we’ve put together a list of the key defenders for every budget that we think will bring you points and, ultimately, bragging rights.

 How do I play?